146th (Pembroke and Cardiganshire) Field Regiment, Royal Artillery: Tunisia

 Hammerforce was broken up on 3 November and 8th Armoured Division was never reconstituted: 146th (P&C) Fd Rgt officially left it on 6 November.
 On 10 December the regiment joined 7th Armoured Division during a pause in the pursuit.

 Eighth Army entered Tripoli on 23 January 1943 and pushed on towards Tunisia.
 The Axis forces counter-attacked at the Battle of Medenine on 6 March, but 7th Armoured Division was in a well-prepared position with plenty of 25-pdrs and ample ammunition.
 The attack was quickly broken up.
 7th Armoured then took part in the set-piece Battles of the Mareth Line (16–23 March) and Wadi Akarit (6–7 April), after which it pursued the enemy up the coast to the Enfidaville position.
-The division was then switched to First Army for the final push to capture Tunis (Operations Vulcan and Strike 22 April–5 May).
+The division was then switched to First Army for the final push to capture Tunis in Operations Vulcan and Strike (22 April–5 May).